activitystream/slate/source/includes/as-catalog/support/_tickets.md

         "in_business_hours": "true"
     }
 }
-* Use REL_PROXIED_BY if the action was relayed by an intermediary (employee on behalf of a customer) ** Remove or replace the "AKA:SupportTicket" section if internal ticket number is not in use
+* Use RELAYED_BY if the action was relayed by an intermediary (employee on behalf of a customer) ** Remove or replace the "AKA:SupportTicket" section if internal ticket number is not in use
 ```
 Sent when a ticket is created